fluent/fluent-plugin-opensearch/README.md

 hosts host1:port1,host2:port2,host3:port3
 ```

-You can specify multiple Elasticsearch hosts with separator ",".
+You can specify multiple OpenSearch hosts with separator ",".

-If you specify multiple hosts, this plugin will load balance updates to Elasticsearch.
-This is an [elasticsearch-ruby](https://github.com/elasticsearch/elasticsearch-ruby) feature, the default strategy is round-robin.
+If you specify multiple hosts, this plugin will load balance updates to OpenSearch.
+This is an [opensearch-ruby](https://github.com/opensearch-project/opensearch-ruby) feature, the default strategy is round-robin.

 If you specify `hosts` option, `host` and `port` options are ignored.